Kaixiang-Yang/AortaSeg24/ReadMe.md

 ## Team Details
 ### Groop Leader
     Zhiwei Wang; zwwang@hust.edu.cn
-    Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology;
+    Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology
 ### Team Members
     Kaixiang Yang; kxyang@hust.edu.cn
-    Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology;
+    Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology

 ## Environments and Weights
 We provide docker version here, if you want to run in server, please set as follow.
 For more details like path setting, please refer to [nnU-Netv1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1).